 Signs and Stages of Frostbite

-Stage 1: Superficial Frostbite
+- Frostbite stage 1: Superficial Frostbite

-Stage 2: Partial-thickness Frostbite
+- Frostbite stage 2: Partial-thickness Frostbite

-Stage 3: Full-thickness Frostbite
+- Frostbite stage 3: Full-thickness Frostbite

-Prevention and Treatment
+Frostbite Prevention and COVID-19 Masks

 If you start to feel tingly and numbness, it is important to immediately follow frostbite treatment steps.
 The first step to treating frostbite is to seek immediate shelter and warmth.
 Once indoors, remove any wet clothing and gently rewarm your frostbitten skin with lukewarm water.
 Be cautious to not use hot water, as your numb skin may not be able to recognize how hot the water truly is.
 Do not rub the area.
 If you are experiencing frostbite on your feet or toes, try to avoid walking.
 Doing so can further damage the tissue.
 If you are experiencing severe frostbite it is important to immediately see your doctor for frostbite treatment.
 Severe frostbite can result in loss of damage, dead or infected tissue.